Houston Adjustment of Status Lawyer

 Serving Clients in Texas For Over a Decade

 Getting a green card (permanent resident status) in the U.S. allows you to live and work in the U.S. virtually free of restrictions and to file for a travel document, which allows you to travel outside the U.S. and return.
 Obtaining a green card and becoming a permanent resident of the U.S. also allows you to help other relatives secure family-based visas, and you may sponsor relatives immigrating to the U.S.

 Adjustment of status petitions (Form I-485), petitions for alien relatives (Form I-130) and other family-based immigration issues require careful legal work and counsel to ensure petitions, supporting documentation and other evidence to prove eligibility are thorough and completed properly.
 It is important to work with an immigration lawyer who can guide you through the process and help you with any necessary appeals and motions to reconsider cases.

-Call The Law Office of Mana Yegani for efficient and effective guidance in achieving an adjustment of status and obtaining a green card for yourself or a family member: (832) 981-2170.
+Contact The Law Office of Mana Yegani online or call (832) 981-2170 for efficient and effective guidance in achieving an adjustment of status and obtaining a green card for yourself or a family member.
+Se habla Español.

 Minimize Delays & Legal Problems